 The core of the Basic Program of Liberal Education for Adults is a four-year certificate program offering a rigorous, liberal arts curriculum that draws on the strong Socratic tradition at the University of Chicago and covers the foundations of modern Western political and social thought and literature through reading and discussion of Great Books.

-- Each course consists of a 1.5 hour Seminar, covering three or four texts, and a 1.5 hour Tutorial, which involves in-depth analysis of one or two texts.
+- Each course consists of a 90 minute Seminar, covering three or four texts, and a 90 minute Tutorial, which involves in-depth analysis of one or two texts.
 Both the Seminar and Tutorial focus on close critical reading and discussion of primary texts.

-Participants earn a certificate upon completion of the entire four-year curriculum, as well as some of the privileges of University of Chicago alumni.
+- Participants earn a certificate upon completion of the entire four-year curriculum, as well as some of the privileges of University of Chicago alumni.

 - Please scroll down to view the core curriculum.